liuyuzhenn/pytorch_template/README.md

 # Pytorch Template

-A template for pytorch project that is easy to use.
+An easy-to-use template for pytorch project.

 ## Requirements